meganskowronskisociology/WorkFlow/README.md

 **File Name**             | **Purpose**
 --------------------------| -------------------------------------------------
-'Shell File.xxx'            | Calls Scripts to Conduct All Analyses 'Cleaning Data.dta'         | Cleans and Codes Variables 'Handling Missing Data.dta' | Uses Listwise Deletion to Create Analytic Sample 'Table 1.xxx'               | Creates Descriptive Table 'Table 2.xxx'               | Creates Regression Table
+'GSS_2017_Recode.do'         | Cleans, Codes Variables and Create Analytical Sample 'GSS_2017_Analysis.do' | Runs regression analysis and creates tables

 ***

 ### Instructions for Data Preparation and Analysis
-To reproduce the analyses conducted here, download the zip file of this project.
+To reproduce the analyses conducted here, download the files for this project.
-The zip file will create the folder "CAnD3-Workflow."
+Create a folder named "CAnD3-Workflow."
 This folder will be your working directory.
-Once you obtain access to the dataset, rename it "gss_2017.csv" and save it in the working directory (CAnD3-Workflow).
+Once you obtain access to the dataset, rename it "GSS_2017.csv" and save it in the working directory (CAnD3-Workflow).

-Open and run (knit) the shell file ('Shell File.Rmd').
+Open and run the file title 'GSS_2017_Recode.do' and 'GSS_2017_Analysis.do'.
 This file calls on the individual script files to clean the data, manage missing data, and produce the descriptive and regression tables.